Cherednik and Hecke algebras of varieties with a finite group action

 (Note that $H^0(Y)=\Bbb C$; we wrote $H^0(Y)$ to make more obvious the action of $G$.)

-Thus, the dimension of $HH^2(G\ltimes D(X))$ is the same as the dimension of the space of parameters $(c,\omega)$.
+Thus, the dimension of $HH^2(G\ltimes D(X),G\ltimes D(X))$ is the same as the dimension of the space of parameters $(c,\omega)$.
 Therefore, Theorem \ref{univ} follows immediately from Lemma \ref{nont1}. \end{proof}

 \begin{remark} In fact, it can be shown (by reducing to the linear case using formal completions) that the map induced by the deformation $H_{1,c,\omega}(X,G)$ is given by $(c,\omega)\mapsto (c,[\omega])$. \end{remark}

-{\bf Remark 1.} A special case of the construction of $H_{t,c,\omega}(X)$ is as follows.
+\begin{remark} A special case of the construction of $H_{t,c,\omega}(X,G)$ is as follows.
 Let $L$ be a $G$-equivariant line bundle on $X$.
-Define $H_{t,c}^L(X)$ to be the algebra generated by ${\mathcal O}_X$, $G$, and the Dunkl-Opdam operators regarded as elements of the smash product of $G$ with the algebra of differential operators on $L$ with rational coefficients.
-It is easy to see that $H_{t,c}^L(X)=H_{t,c,t\omega}(X)$, where $\omega$ is the curvature of a $G$-stable connection on $L$ (which always exists since $X$ is affine). \end{remark}
+Define $H_{t,c}^L(X,G)$ to be the algebra generated by ${\mathcal O}(X)$, $G$, and the Dunkl-Opdam operators regarded as elements of the smash product of $G$ with the algebra of differential operators on $L$ with rational coefficients.
+It is easy to see that $H_{t,c}^L(X,G)=H_{t,c,t\omega}(X,G)$, where $\omega$ is the curvature of a $G$-stable connection on $L$ (which always exists since $X$ is affine). \end{remark}

-{\bf Remark 2.} Assume $G=1$.
-Consider the family of algebras $H_{t,\omega/t}(X):=H_{t,\omega/t,0}(X,G)$.
-As $t\to 0$, this algebra can be naturally degenerated into the algebra $H_\infty(X,\omega)$ defined by generators $f\in {\mathcal O}_X$ and $p_v$, $v\in Vect(X)$, with defining relations
+\begin{remark} Assume $G=1$.
+Consider the family of algebras $H_{t,\omega/t}(X):=H_{t,0,\omega/t}(X,G)$.
+As $t\to 0$, this algebra can be naturally degenerated into the algebra $H_\infty(X,\omega)$ defined by generators $f\in {\mathcal O}(X)$ and $p_v$, $v\in {\rm Vect}(X)$, with defining relations